Poteto143/Poteto143s_diary/index.md

 <br>
 <b>Self Introduction(English)</b>
 <br>
-I am a Japanese high school student(first grade) in Chiba!
+I am a Japanese high school student(second grade) in Chiba!
 <br>
 My goal is to make enjoyable games and make everyone fun with it.
 </div>